datasci611/bios611-projects-fall-2019-Poutine1025/project_1/README.md

 ## Questions

-- Does the amount of money provided to clients vary from year to year?
+- What is the relationship among Food Pounds, Clothing Items and Number of people in the family for which food was provided?
-- Is there any correlation between finacial support and the number of people in the family for which food was provided?
+- How does time influence the amount of food and clothing items?
-- Is there any correlation between the number of bus tickets and the number of people in the family for which food was provided?
+- What is the amount of food need to be provided in 2019?

 Thus, date service was provided, money provided to clients, number of bus tickets and number of people in the family for which food was provided are variables that I think may be useful.